datashield/datashield.github.com/index.md

 ![DataSHIELD Opal](images/opal-implementation.png "DataSHIELD Opal")

 Opal's role is to:
-* authenticate and authorize a DataSHIELD user,
+* authenticate and authorize DataSHIELD users,
 * push data into R (server side),
 * control which methods can be executed in R (server side).